ElaXan/discordBot/README.md

 ## Installation

 1. Clone the repository
-2. Install the dependencies with `npm install`
+2. Install the dependencies with `npm i`

 ## Configuration